 - If the patient suffers from a mental health issues in which case the 3-year time limit commences once the patient recovers from their mental health illness

-There are various forms of hospital negligence claims thanks mainly to the fact that each case is unique and assessed as such.
+There are various forms of negligence claims thanks mainly to the fact that each case is unique and assessed as such.
 The level of damage a patient may suffer can also differ quite dramatically.
 Detailed below are the different types of a hospital negligence claim:

 - Contributory negligence: In this instance, it is the patients themselves who contribute and who are therefore responsible for their worsening health.
 Compensation for damages for medical negligence of this type are not typically awarded